ParthMiyani/pnyx-app/deliverables/D1/planning.md

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "deliverables/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.

+   * Meet at least once a week (tentatively on Fridays) online through discord, open to meeting more if needed.
+   * The purpose of meeting will be to discuss current progress, any issues that have arisen and how we want to proceed.
+If there is a deliverable due, we will discuss that as well – so a weekly sync meeting.

 #### Q9: How will you organize your team?